misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 )
 ```

-Now, how does this one-dimensional construct—a line at 55 degrees on the compass
-—create a two-dimensional gradient fill?
-First, the gradient line is placed and its start
-and ending points determined.
-This is diagrammed in Figure 9-78, with the final gra‐
-dient shown next to it.
+Now, how does this one-dimensional construct—a line at 55 degrees on the compass—create a two-dimensional gradient fill?
+First, the gradient line is placed and its start and ending points determined.
+This is diagrammed in Figure 9-78, with the final gradient shown next to it.

 <Figures figure="9-78">The placement and sizing of the gradient line</Figures>

-The first thing to make very clear is that the box seen here is not an element—it’s the
-linear-gradient image itself.
+The first thing to make very clear is that the box seen here is not an element—it’s the linear-gradient image itself.
 (Remember, we’re creating images here.)
-The size and
-shape of that image can depend on a lot of things, whether it’s the size of the element’s
-background or the application of properties like background-size, which is a topic
-we’ll cover in a bit.
+The size and shape of that image can depend on a lot of things, whether it’s the size of the element’s background or the application of properties like `background-size`, which is a topic we’ll cover in a bit.
 For now, we’re just concentrating on the image itself.

-OK, so in Figure 9-78, you can see that the gradient line goes straight through the
-center of the image.
-The gradient line always goes through the center of the gradient
-image.
-In this case, we set it to a 55-degree angle, so it’s pointing at 55 degrees on the
-compass.
-What’s interesting are the start and ending points of the gradient line, which
-are actually outside the image.
+OK, so in Figure 9-78, you can see that the gradient line goes straight through the center of the image.
+The gradient line `always` goes through the center of the gradient image.
+In this case, we set it to a 55-degree angle, so it’s pointing at 55 degrees on the compass.
+What’s interesting are the start and ending points of the gradient line, which are actually outside the image.

 Let’s talk about the start point first.
-It’s the point on the gradient line where a line per‐
-pendicular to the gradient line intersects with the corner of the image furthest away
-from the gradient line’s direction (55deg).
-Conversely, the gradient line’s ending point
-is the point on the gradient line where a perpendicular line intersects the corner of
-the image nearest to the gradient line’s direction.
+It’s the point on the gradient line where a line perpendicular to the gradient line intersects with the corner of the image furthest away from the gradient line’s direction (`55deg`).
+Conversely, the gradient line’s ending point is the point on the gradient line where a perpendicular line intersects the corner of the image nearest to the gradient line’s direction.

-Bear in mind that the terms “start point” and “ending point” are a little bit misleading
-—the gradient line doesn’t actually stop at either point.
-The gradient line is, in fact,
-infinite.
-However, the start point is where the first color stop will be placed by default,
-as it corresponds to position value 0%.
-Similarly, the ending point corresponds to the
+Bear in mind that the terms “start point” and “ending point” are a little bit misleading—the gradient line doesn’t actually stop at either point.
+The gradient line is, in fact, infinite.
+However, the start point is where the first color stop will be placed by default, as it corresponds to position value `0%`.
+Similarly, the ending point corresponds to the position value `100%`.
-position value 100%.

 Therefore, given the gradient we defined before: